-You might include things with a real estate theme and ask agents to share their their funniest or most awkward home tour story, or maybe their favorite HGTV show.
+You might decide to go with a real estate theme and ask agents to share their funniest or most awkward home tour story, or maybe their favorite HGTV show.
 Or maybe you can do an entertainment Q&A and share favorite movies, bands, actors, TV shows, etc. There are so many fun ways to do this, and not every idea will suit every brokerage’s “vibe.”
 Choose something that works with your brand and overall marketing strategy… just make sure it isn’t boring!

 Make it personal.

 Take this opportunity to share something that the agent does in their personal time, or something that makes them unique.
 Many agents have an “agent persona”—basically, who we see on their bio page or their website’s “About” page.
 Who knew that agent with a suit and tie on in their headshot is actually a drag queen on the weekends?!
 Or what about the agent who plays drums in a band, has traveled to all seven continents, or is an avid Star Wars fan with a whole room in their home devoted to their obsession?